Northern Oklahoma College:

-Expenses: Click here for an expense chart for Tonkawa, Stillwater, and Enid campuses.
+Expense Chart for Tonkawa, Stillwater, and Enid campuses.

 Federally funded financial aid from Northern Oklahoma College is NOT available for international students.

 No student loans are available to international students.

 The United States Immigration laws do not permit an international student to accept employment off–campus unless U. S. Immigration has issued a work permit.
 If available, part-time employment (no more than 20 hours a week) is allowed on campus if the international student has a social security card.

 Students arriving in the U. S. with an I-20 issued by Northern are responsible for their own transportation to the Northern campus.
 Northern does not have a transit service.
 Students must have their own transportation.

 International students admitted to Northern Oklahoma College must be enrolled and complete 12 credit hours each semester and must carry a 2.00 grade point average (grade of C) each semester to stay in-status.
 Loss of student status results in a violation of immigration status.